 The code of practices for lab instruments for CBM evaluation is in four parts.
 This standard (Part 3) covers the turbidity meter.
 Other parts in this series under the general title are as follows:

-Part 1 Mud Balance;
+Part 1 Mud balance

-Part 2 Marsh Funnel and Graduated Cup; and
+Part 2 Marsh funnel and graduated cup

-Part 4 Rotational Viscometer.
+Part 4 Rotational viscometer

-The composition of the Committee responsible for the formulation of this standard is listed in Annex B.
+The composition of the Committee responsible for the formulation of this standard is givenin Annex B.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a. test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded-off value should be the same as that of the specified value in this standard.

 Indian Standard

-LAB INSTRUMENTS FOR CBM EVALUATION

-CODE OF PRACTICE
+LAB INSTRUMENTS FOR CBM EVALUATION— CODE OF PRACTICE

 PART 3 TURBIDITY METER